ethanabrooks/dissertation/policy-iteration.typ

 policy with the last 16 trajectories (instead of the last 8, as in ICPI).

-In general, the ablations are responsible exhibit a moderate drop in performance.
+In general, the ablations to ICPI exhibit a moderate drop in performance.
 However the two most significant are "No Hints" and "c=16."
 The poor performance of the "No Hints" model suggests that in several settings, Codex is unable to infer the salient parts of the observations without domain-specific hints.
 Our hope is that the necessity for hints of this kind will diminish as language models mature.
 On the other hand, the poor performance of the "c=16" model is reassuring, as it demonstrates that the recency mechanism works as intended: excluding older trajectories from the prompt helps the action model approximate the _current_ policy, as opposed to older policies.
 This mechanism is necessary for the policy improvement properties described in <para:policy-improvement> to hold.

 === Comparison of Different Language Models
  While our lab lacks the